yuanbei/Nars-Wiki/Graphical-User-Interface.md

 ***
 ### Plugin Menu
 Shows the loaded plugins of the system and its configuration options.

 ![pluginmenu](https://cloud.githubusercontent.com/assets/11791925/6993936/8c596790-db38-11e4-9d01-5745486029a0.png)

+See Plugins wiki page.